Joran van der Sloot: Father's involvement in the case

-Paulus van der Sloot was arrested on 22 June 2005, for questioning in Holloway's disappearance.
-He was ordered released on 26 June after three days of questioning.
-According to Aruba's chief prosecutor, one of the Kalpoe brothers told investigators that Paulus, who at the time was training to be a judge, advised his son that without a body, the police would have no case.
+Paulus van der Sloot was arrested on June 22, 2005, for questioning in Holloway's disappearance.
+He was ordered released on June 26 after three days of questioning.
+According to Aruba's chief prosecutor, one of the Kalpoe brothers told investigators that Paulus, who at the time was training to be a judge, advised his son that, without a body, the police would have no case.
 Beth Holloway pursued Van der Sloot's parents in the media circus on Aruba which ensued after Natalee's disappearance.
 She stated that Paulus acknowledged that they could not control their son and had sent him to a psychiatrist.

-On 10 November 2005, Paulus won an unjust detention action against the Aruban government, clearing him as a suspect and allowing him to retain his government contract.
+On November 10, 2005, Paulus won an unjust detention action against the Aruban government, clearing him as a suspect and allowing him to retain his government contract.
 Paulus van der Sloot then brought a second action, seeking monetary damages for himself and his family because of his false arrest.
 The action was initially successful, but the award of 40,000 Aruban florins (US$22,300) was reversed on appeal.
-The family's finances were depleted by the legal expenses.
-In January 2007, Paulus found work as a managing partner at the law firm that represented him.
+The family's finances had become depleted by their legal expenses.
+In January 2007, Paulus found work as a managing partner at the law firm that had represented him.

-On 24 November 2008, Fox News' On the Record aired an interview with Joran van der Sloot in which he said that he sold Holloway into sexual slavery, receiving money both when Holloway was taken and later on to keep quiet.
+On November 24, 2008, Fox News's On the Record aired an interview with Joran van der Sloot in which he said that he sold Holloway into sexual slavery, receiving money both when Holloway was taken and, later, to keep quiet.
 He also alleged that he paid the Kalpoe brothers for their assistance, and that his father Paulus paid off two police officers who had learned that Holloway was taken to Venezuela.
-Van der Sloot later retracted the statements made in the interview.
-The show also aired part of an audio recording provided by Van der Sloot, which he alleged is a phone conversation between him and Paulus, in which Paulus displays knowledge of his son's purported involvement in human trafficking.
-According to Mos, the voice heard on the recording was not that of Paulus.
-The Dutch newspaper De Telegraaf reported that the "father's" voice is almost certainly that of Joran, trying to speak in a lower tone.
+Van der Sloot later retracted the statements he had made in the interview.
+The show aired part of an audio recording provided by Van der Sloot, which he alleged was a phone conversation between himself and Paulus, in which Paulus displayed knowledge of his son's purported involvement in human trafficking.
+According to prosecutor Hans Mos, the other voice heard on the recording was not that of Paulus.
+The Dutch newspaper De Telegraaf reported that the "father's" voice was almost certainly that of Joran himself, trying to speak in a lower tone.

-On 8 January 2010, Paulus cancelled his partnership at the law firm where he had been working.
-On 10 February 2010, he died of a heart attack at age 57 while playing tennis in Aruba.
-Joran van der Sloot returned to Aruba soon afterward and turned to gambling.
-His mother Anita said that Van der Sloot had severe mental problems and blamed himself for his father's death.
-He left before she could have him involuntarily committed, leaving a note: "I'm gone, do not worry."
+On January 8, 2010, Paulus ended his partnership at the law firm where he had been working.
+On February 10, 2010, while playing tennis in Aruba, he died of a heart attack at age 57.
+Joran van der Sloot returned to Aruba soon afterward and took up gambling.
+His mother, Anita, later remarked that Van der Sloot had severe mental problems and had blamed himself for his father's death.
+He had left for Aruba before she could have him involuntarily committed, leaving a note: "I'm gone, do not worry."